-- Private insurance component: - The not-for-profit portion is captured from special tabulations provided by the not-for-profit insurance companies. - The commercial portion is captured by a special tabulation provided by the Canadian Life and Health Insurance Association. - Out-of-pocket component: - SHS, Statistics Canada, except for the following categories: - Hospital accommodation (adjusted revenues from patient services) Annual Return of Health Care Facilities, fielded by Statistics Canada in 1994-1995, and the CMDB, administered by CIHI from 1995-1996 onward. - o Other institutions RCF/NRCF fielded by Statistics Canada. - Over-the-counter drugs and personal health supplies Market Review of Selected Drug Categories at Retail, a special tabulation purchased from the Nielsen Company Canada. - Non-consumption component: - Hospital accommodation (adjusted revenues from non-patient services) Annual Return of Health Care Facilities, Part 2, fielded by Statistics Canada to 1994-1995, and the CMDB, from 1995-1996 onward. - Capital expenditures Statistics Canada. - Health research Association of Faculties of Medicine of Canada, Canadian Medical Education Statistics, Expenditure for Biomedical and Health Care Research of Canadian Faculties of Medicine by Source of Funds.
+- Private insurance component: - Until 2017, the not-for-profit portion is captured from special tabulations provided by the not-for-profit insurance companies.
+Starting in 2018, it is captured from a special tabulation provided by the Canadian Life and Health Insurance Association. - The commercial portion is captured from a special tabulation provided by the Canadian Life and Health Insurance Association. - Out-of-pocket component: - SHS, Statistics Canada, except for the following categories: - Hospital accommodation (adjusted revenues from patient services) Annual Return of Health Care Facilities, fielded by Statistics Canada in 1994-1995, and the CMDB, administered by CIHI from 1995-1996 onward. - Other institutions RCF/NRCF fielded by Statistics Canada. - Over-the-counter drugs and personal health supplies Market Review of Selected Drug Categories at Retail, a special tabulation purchased from the Nielsen Company Canada. - Non-consumption component: - Hospital accommodation (adjusted revenues from non-patient services) Annual Return of Health Care Facilities, Part 2, fielded by Statistics Canada to 1994-1995, and the CMDB, from 1995-1996 onward. - Capital expenditures Statistics Canada. - Health research Association of Faculties of Medicine of Canada, Canadian Medical Education Statistics, Expenditure for Biomedical and Health Care Research of Canadian Faculties of Medicine by Source of Funds.